 8. Hire Workers or Employees

-Depending on the size of business you will need to employ workers.
+Depending on the size of the business you will need to employ workers.
 These workers will make your job easy since you cannot be everywhere and you cannot do everything yourself.
 Depending on the kind of job the workers would do in the business you might need to employ educated or illiterate workers.

 How much you will pay them depends on their qualifications and the kind of jobs they will do for you daily.
 For example, if it is handwork you require it will mean that they will be rendering a service for you daily.